 Scattering model doesn’t count for shadows in participating media.
 Shadowing creates what is commonly known as god-rays.
-Fast way to get similar effect is to create mask of objects in scattering volume (black asteroids in front of white space/background) and do radial blur centered in screen projection of light position.
+Fast way to get a similar effect is to create a mask of objects in scattering volume (black asteroids in front of white space/background) and do radial blur centered in screen projection of light position.
 Blur can take several passes until “light rays” are long enough.
 Resulting image can then be applied over rendered scene with, for example, screen blending.
 Next update to SUPERVERSE will probably include similar effect.

-More lights can be added, but with cost of more computation per pixel.
+More lights can be added, but with the cost of more computation per pixel.
 Local lights won’t affect all of the scene so having them rendered in additional passes on top of each other while using light’s volume to cut off pixel shader processing(similar to lights in deferred shading) is a good idea.
 If simulating only in-scattering, passes can be combined with simple additive blending.
 This is similar approach as local fog volumes in Cryengine.
 Adding low-frequency light contribution (for example from background) would create some variation and increase quality even further.

-Non-homogeneous media may be simulated with adding noise to distance map.
+Non-homogeneous media may be simulated by adding noise to distance map.
 However, it may not work for different camera angles and observer positions so some sort of raymarching through volume would be necessary for realistic result.

 Some reading on the subject:

-- Crytek’s Realtime atmospheric effects in games
+- Crytek’s Real-time atmospheric effects in games

 - Better fog

-- A practical analytic single scattering model for real time rendering
+- A practical analytic single scattering model for real-time rendering